arun-kr-reddy/notes/computer_architecture.md

    3. **global branch history predictor:** recently executed branch outcomes in the execution path are correlated with outcome of the next branch, make a prediction based on the outcome of the branch the last time the same global branch history was encountered, uses two level of history - global history register (GHR) to store direction of last `N` branches and pattern history table (PHT)) to store direction the branch took the last time same history was seen, GHR used as index in PHT, PHT made of two-bit predictors
       1. **gshare predictor:** GHR XORed with branch PC to create PHT index, more context information, better utilization of PHT
    4. **local branch history predictor:** make the prediction based on the outcome of the branch last time same local branch history was encountered, same as global branch history but for same branch
-   5. **hybrid branch predictor:** use more than one type of predictor and select best prediction, better accuracy, reduced warmup time (farter-warmup predictor used until the slower-warmup predictor warms up), *e.g.* tournament predictor
+   5. **hybrid branch predictor:** use more than one type of predictor and select best prediction, better accuracy, reduced warmup time (farter-warmup predictor used until the slower-warmup predictor warms up), example: tournament predictor
    6. **perceptron branch predictor:** perceptron is simple binary classifier (modelled on biological neuron) that learns how each element affects the output, perceptron contains sets of weights, each weight corresponds to a bit in GHR, how much each bit is correlated with direction of the branch, positive correlation large positive weight, negative correlation large negative weight
    7. **history length based predictor:** different branches require different history lengths for better prediction accuracy, have multiple PHTs indexed with GHRs of different history lengths and intelligently allocate PHT entries to different branches